notbd/Ikalendar2/README.md

 # Overview

 ikalendar2 is an iOS app for tracking Splatoon 2 rotation schedules.
-It's an alternative to Nintendo's official companion app that cuts straight to the point and provides quick access to current rotations.
+It's an alternative to Nintendo's official companion app that cuts straight to the point and provides quick access to current rotation information.

 # Features